wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

 contacted and false is returned and the `status` of the `OrderConfirmation` will be updated to reflect this.

 1. Open `workflow.go`.
 Locate the `NotifyDeliveryDriver` function and uncomment it.
+2. Save and close the file.
-2. Within the loop, after the success condition add a heartbeat, providing the iteration number as the details.
+3. Next, open `activities.go`.
+Within the `PollDeliveryDriver` loop, above the `logger` call, add a heartbeat, providing the iteration number as the details.
    ```go
       activity.RecordHeartbeat(ctx, x)
    ```
-3. Save and close the file.
+4. Save and close the file.

 ## Part D: Add a Heartbeat Timeout